ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 Sensitivity to the assumptions is fairly low.
 Main contributions to the uncertainty of the carbon footprint are

-a) The carbon dioxide equivalent emissions of long-haul flights.
-These are assumed to be 250gCO2e / km / person, which is a fairly well established value ([[atmosfair.de](https://www.atmosfair.de/wp-content/uploads/atmosfair-flight-emissions-calculator-englisch-1.pdf),[icao.int](https://www.icao.int/environmental-protection/CarbonOffset/Documents/Methodology%20ICAO%20Carbon%20Calculator_v10-2017.pdf)]) that is a representative average with less than 10% error.
+a) The carbon dioxide equivalent emissions of long-haul flights: These are assumed to be 250gCO2e / km / person, which is a fairly well established value ([[atmosfair.de](https://www.atmosfair.de/wp-content/uploads/atmosfair-flight-emissions-calculator-englisch-1.pdf),[icao.int](https://www.icao.int/environmental-protection/CarbonOffset/Documents/Methodology%20ICAO%20Carbon%20Calculator_v10-2017.pdf)]) that is a representative average with less than 10% error.
 The emissions of individual flights have much higher uncertainty and depend on number of passengers, airline / flight class, type of aircraft, potential detours, flight height, and weather conditions.

-b) The exact departure location of scientists from USA.
-A flight from Los Angeles to Vienna emits [1.8 times more](https://www.atmosfair.de/en/offset/flight/) tCO2e than a flight from New York to Vienna.
+b) The exact departure location of scientists from USA: A flight from Los Angeles to Vienna emits [1.8 times more](https://www.atmosfair.de/en/offset/flight/) tCO2e than a flight from New York to Vienna.
 We assume that a ratio of 70% of scientists depart from Washington DC and 30% from Los Angeles is representative to account for longer journeys (but therefore probably also fewer scientists) from Midwestern, Southern USA or the West Coast.
 Assuming 50% of scientists from the USA depart from Washington and 50% from Los Angeles, would increase the emission of those by 17%.
 As the USA contribution to the overall carbon dioxide emissions of EGU travel is 20%, this uncertainty accounts for less than 4% in total.

 Likely small uncertainties in the assumptions arise from (to name a few)

-c) The exact departure location of scientists from China.
-We assume that all scientists from China fly in from Beijing.
+c) The exact departure location of scientists from China: We assume that all scientists from China fly in from Beijing.
 A flight from Shanghai emits less than 20% more tCO2e than a flight from Beijing.
 Assuming half of the scientists from China flew in from Shanghai, this would increase China's emission by 10%.
 Taking into account that China contributes 20% to the overall emissions of EGU travel, this uncertainty is less than 2% in total.

 d) Similar arguments hold for the exact departure locations of scientists from Canada, Brazil, Australia, and India.
 Smaller countries like New Zealand, Taiwan, South Korea, contribute even less to the uncertainty.